Material Participation for Short-Term Rental Owners

 Material participation for short-term rentals means the owner is actively involved in the property’s operations and meets IRS time-based tests.
 If met, the rental may be treated as non-passive, allowing losses to offset active income.

-Material participation is the critical factor that determines whether a short-term rental actually produces tax savings—or just creates unused losses.
+Material participation is the critical factor that determines whether a short-term rental strategy actually works as intended.

-If you do not meet these requirements, your rental is treated as passive—and the tax benefits are significantly limited.
+If you do not meet these requirements, your rental is treated as passive—and tax benefits are delayed or may not be usable in the current year—often changing the expected outcome of the strategy

 This topic is part of a broader short-term rental tax strategy.
 See the complete STR Tax Planning Guide.